PrincetonUniversity/PsyNeuLink/README.md

      - PreferenceLevels:
          There are four PreferenceLevels defined for the Function hierarchy:
          + System:  reserved for the Function class
-         + Category: primary function subclasses (e.g., Process, Mechanism, MechanismState, Projection, Utility)
+         + Category: primary function subclasses (e.g., Process, Mechanism, State, Projection, Utility)
          + Type: Category subclasses (e.g., Mapping and ControlSignal subclasses of Projection, Utility subclasses)
          + Instance: an instance of an object of any class